Local Node Differential Privacy: Introduction

-This impossibility result highlights a fundamental difference between designing algorithms for the local and central models.
-A common paradigm in the central model is to first create an algorithm that is private and accurate for some set of ``nice'' graphs (e.g., $D$-bounded graphs)---so that the error depends on $D$ (as in the $\Theta(D/\varepsilon)$ error bound for edge counting with node privacy)---and to then ``extend'' the algorithm to be private on all graphs while retaining accuracy on ``nice'' graphs, using tools such as Lipschitz extensions and stable projections.
+This result highlights a fundamental difference between designing algorithms for local and central node DP.
+A common paradigm in the central model is to first create an algorithm that is private and accurate for some set of ``nice'' graphs (e.g., $D$-bounded graphs)---so that the error depends on $D$ (as in the $\Theta(D/\varepsilon)$ error bound for edge counting with node privacy)---and to then ``extend'' the algorithm to be private on all graphs while retaining accuracy on ``nice'' graphs, using tools such as Lipschitz extensions and stable projections (e.g., \cite{BlockiBDS13,,KasiviswanathanNRS13,ChenZ13,RaskhodnikovaS16,DayLL16,JainSW24}).
 It is natural to think this strategy could also apply to local algorithms.
-However, our edge-counting lower bound shows that such a design strategy breaks down in the local model.
+However, our edge-counting lower bound shows such a design strategy breaks down in the local model.
 This necessitates developing new algorithmic tools, which we describe in \cref{sec:techniques}.

-We also prove a matching lower bound for \ergraph parameter estimation: every \edLNDP algorithm for estimating $p$ in $G(n,p)$ must have additive error $\Omega(\frac 1{n\eps})$, which matches (up to a $\sqrt{\log n}$ factor) the accuracy achieved by our algorithm.
-Together, these lower bounds show that our algorithms are essentially the best one can hope for under noninteractive local node privacy.
-Moreover, we show that these impossibility results apply even to \emph{interactive} LNDP algorithms with a constant number of rounds.
+We prove a similar lower bound for \ergraph parameter estimation: every \edLNDP algorithm for estimating $p$ in $G(n,p)$ must have additive error $\Omega(\frac 1{n\eps})$, which matches (up to a $\sqrt{\log n}$ factor) the accuracy achieved by our algorithm.
+Together, these lower bounds show that our algorithms are essentially the best one can hope for under local node privacy, even with a constant number of rounds of interaction.